 - Our Cafes

-Below is a step-by-step guide to assist you in your brewing.
-These parameters provide a foundation from which to start, though we encourage experimentation as you develop your personal preferences.Things you’ll need:
+The guide below provides a foundation from which to start, though we encourage experimentation as you develop your personal preferences.Things you’ll need:

 Grind 453g (1 lb.) of coffee at the coarsest setting available on your grinder.Step 2

 Insert rubber stopper into the bottom of the Filtron.
 Make sure it is sealed tightly.Step 3

 Pre-wet the felt filter and place it in the bottom of the brewing chamber.Step 4